e-gov/TARA-Doku/TechnicalSpecification.md

 Example 1: All means of authentication
 `scope=openid`

-Example 2: Only ID card and mobile ID `scope=openid%20idcard%20mid`
+Example 2: Only ID-card and Mobile-ID `scope=openid%20idcard%20mid`

 Example 3: Only cross-border authentication